pixelmatix/SmartMatrix/README.md

 Compared to SmartMatrix Library 3.x, this branch has extensive refactoring of the Calculation and Refresh classes that allowed the library to be extended to more platforms, and to support HUB75 panels with non-standard mapping.

-Todo: Keep this readme very high level, and move the detailed documentation to the [SmartMatrix Wiki](https://github.com/pixelmatix/SmartMatrix/wiki).

-For details on the ESP32 port, see the [Wiki](https://github.com/pixelmatix/SmartMatrix/wiki/ESP32-Wiring)

 ## Teensy 4

 The biggest feature in this new branch is Teensy 4 support, with the new SmartLED Shield for Teensy 4, [currently being launched on Crowd Supply](https://www.crowdsupply.com/pixelmatix/smartled-shield-for-teensy-4)